jmuganga54/r_for_health_data_science/README.md

 - Explore data visualization, from basic plotting to **ggplot2**
 - Develop a consistent **programming style** and prepare for advanced topics

 ## Structure

-Inside the `/public` folder, you will find organized subfolders for each chapter.
-Each chapter contains:
+You will see each chapter or section organized in its own folder.
+Within each folder, you may find:

-- **Scripts** – R scripts with data management and analysis examples
+- **Scripts** – R scripts with data manipulation and analysis examples
-- **Data** – Practice datasets to support hands-on learning
+- **Data** – Practice datasets to support hands-on learning (if applicable)

-Example structure:
+Example:

 ```
-/public
-├── chapter1/
+chapter1/
-│ ├── scripts/
+├── scripts/
-│ └── data/
+└── data/
-├── chapter2/
+chapter2/
-│ ├── scripts/
+├── scripts/
-│ └── data/
+└── data/
-└── ...
 ```

 ## Dependencies